Heavy-Division/docs/docs/developers/quality_assurance/qa_onboarding.md

     Tests without a full flight or media are not valid and will require another tester to still do a full tier 2 test After review, the QA team can sign off on the build as finished, request action from the PR author, or cancel the review if the author cancels the PR.

+#### Communication

+It is good practice if you are starting a test on a certain PR to announce it on the Discord "quality-assurance" channel.
+(Example: Starting test on PR #123 )

+Also reporting the PR# and test result after completing a report is common practice and helps others to see which PR have been tested and if there were issues.
+(Example: Tested PR #1234 : passed.)

 ## Overview
 The stages of testing should look like:
 Ready for Review -> Code Check -> QA Team Review & Report -> Action from author / Finalization / cancellation.

 ![image](/docs/assets/qa_workflow.png)

+## Maintaining QA role
+In order to maintain your role on the QA team you will be required to conduct tests and submit reports on a regular basis.
+In certain cases such as lulls in the development cycle or a personal circumstances, this requirement will be waived.
+Please reach out to an admin or the QA Team Lead if you need to take leave.

 # Template
 ```md